Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 - **[MoreReading]** [Mraa Python documents page](http://iotdk.intel.com/docs/master/mraa/python/)
 - **[MoreReading]** [Intel Mraa SDK](https://software.intel.com/en-us/mraa-sdk/documentation )

+## Projects

+**ReSpeaker Core v2.0 - Alexa Demo**

+In this demo, we use ReSpeaker Core v2.0 to talk with Alexa.
+You can ask any question and talk with ReSpeaker Core v2.0 just like a friend.
+Moreover, this product can work with google Assistant and Bing as well.
+The hotword is Snowboy, and of cause you can make your own  wake up word.

+<iframe width="800" height="450" src="https://www.youtube.com/embed/q7b8iLqRiPY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+**ReSpeaker Core v2.0 - Wake Up Distance Test**

+In this demo, we've tested the wake-up distance of ReSpeaker Core v2.0.
+We use the Alexa with the hot word Snowboy.
+As you can see in the screen, the ''Alexa:status  code 204" means wake up the Alexa successfully.

+With advanced algorithms and six high-quality microphones, the result is amazing!
+We can wake the ReSpeaker Core v2.0 up 16 meters(52Ft) away!

+<iframe width="800" height="450" src="https://www.youtube.com/embed/PpcwvOLlpEw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+**ReSpeaker Core v2.0 - Voice Reception System**

+This smart system consists of a voice assistant (ReSpeaker Core v2.0) and a phone assistant (Linklt One).
+As you can see, when a visitor tells the voice assistant the name of the person he is looking for, the little smart assistant will recognize and search the person in its database.
+If there is a matched name, our assistant will call him.
+And when the person confirms the visitor's ID, he just need to send the message "Open" to open the door so that the visitor can walk in.

+How about having such a voice reception system in front of your house or work space?
+Isn’t it cool?

+<iframe width="800" height="450" src="https://www.youtube.com/embed/tdIsCRXKoVI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Tech Support
 Please do not hesitate to contact [techsupport@seeed.cc](techsupport@seeed.cc) if you have any technical issue.
 Or submit the issue into our [forum](http://seeedstudio.com/forum/).